jlemein/exr-viewer/README.md

 # Screenshots

 Increasing the exposure slider scales up the pixel values.
-The bright parts get clamped to the max value, and the darker parts of the image become visible.
+The bright parts get clamped to the maximum value, and the darker parts of the image become visible.
 ![Low exposure](dist/screenshot1.png)